nirum-lang/nirum/docs/target/docs.md

 ===========

 This target does not generate any program code files, but HTML pages (and some extra assets like CSS).
-It generates two kinds of pages:
+It generates three kinds of pages:

+ -  A home page that renders *README.md* file (if exists) or table of contents (if there is no *README.md* file).
  -  Reference docs from the docs comments in the source code: type definitions, union tags, enum members, service methods, etc, and
  -  Manual pages from CommonMark (i.e., _\*.md_) files.